daalvarado/Nodepop/README.md

 #### "localhost:3000/new": new listing
     Fields for new listing:
-        **name**:   - name of product to be listed
+        name:   - name of product to be listed
                 - string
                 - required field
-        **sale**:   - accepted values: true or false:
+        sale:   - accepted values: true or false:
                 - true if product is for sale
                 - false if product is for purchase
                 - required field
-        **price**:  - Price for product to be sold/purchased
+        price:  - Price for product to be sold/purchased
                 - Accepted values: Number larger than 0.01 with up to 2 decimal places
                 - Required field
-        **picture**:- html address of picture of product
+        picture:- html address of picture of product
                 - optional field
-        **tags**:   - classification of product
+        tags:   - classification of product
                 - up to 4 tags are possible
                 - must be separated by commas, no quotation marks
                 - accepted values:
                     - lifestyle
                     - mobile
                     - motor
                     - work

 #### "localhost:3000/users": list of users (json)